ramomar1992/bio2-assignment-1/README.md

 And the output file is [here.](./allignment/sorted_bam.bam)

-And using this command we created the index file:
+And using this command we created the index file out of the sorted bam file and created a `.bai` file:

 ```bash
 samtools index "./allignment/sorted_bam.bam"
 ```

 And the output file is [here.](./allignment/sorted_indexed.bam.bai)

+#### c.
+Write a python script that reads the BAM file and write all entries with mapping quality score more than 30 to a new BAM file.
+Hint: use pysam package to perform this

+The python script to do so is in [this file](main.ipynb).

+**NOTE:** *Before running the script you need to have `pysam` and `samtools` installed in your machine.*